 Average Weather in Rankin Inlet Canada

-In Rankin Inlet, the temperature typically varies from -28°F to 60°F over the course of the year, and is rarely below -40°F or above 70°F.
+In Rankin Inlet, the summers are cold and mostly cloudy and the winters are long, frigid, snowy, windy, and overcast.
+Over the course of the year, the temperature typically varies from -28°F to 60°F and is rarely below -40°F or above 70°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Rankin Inlet, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Rankin Inlet begins around April 24 and lasts for 6.4 months, ending around November 7.
 On July 30, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 45% of the time, and overcast or mostly cloudy 55% of the time.

 The cloudier part of the year begins around November 7 and lasts for 5.6 months, ending around April 24.
 On February 11, the cloudiest day of the year, the sky is overcast or mostly cloudy 93% of the time, and clear, mostly clear, or partly cloudy 7% of the time.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Rankin Inlet varies throughout the year.